 It’s worth noting that while there are no laws specifically prohibiting passengers from riding in the bed of a truck, other laws can still apply.
 For instance, if a police officer deems it dangerous or reckless, a driver can be charged with reckless endangerment (TX Penal Code § 22.05 (2022)).
 If the driver had a minor in the bed of the truck, they could face child endangerment charges (Texas Penal Code – PENAL § 22.041).
 It’s essential to remember that legalities act as a safety net rather than an invitation to put a passenger in the back.

 According to the Texas Department of Public Safety, passengers ages 18 years or older are allowed to travel sitting in the back of a pickup truck, open flatbed truck, or open flatbed trailer.
 Although Texas allows adults to ride in the bed of a truck yet places restrictions on minors, it is important to know that these laws differ across other states.
-While every state in the United States has child restraint requirements for passengers in automobiles, the laws vary for riding in the bed of a truck.
+While every state in the United States has child restraint requirements for passengers in automobiles, the state laws vary for riding in the bed of a truck.

 For example, the following twenty-one states have no state law restricting people of any age from riding in truck beds: